AdobeDocs/campaign.en/help/v8/dev/new-apis.md

 ---
 # New Campaign APIs{#gs-new-api}

-Campaign v8 comes with three new APIs to manage data between Campaign local database and Cloud database.
+Campaign v8 comes with two new APIs to manage data between Campaign local database and Cloud database.
 Prerequisites to use them is to enable the staging mechanism on the schema.
 [Learn more](staging.md).

 * Ingestion API: **xtk.session.ingest**